RBC Capital Mkts slashes price target on Raytheon Technologies Corporation [RTX] – find out why.

-Raytheon Technologies Corporation [NYSE: RTX] stock went on a downward path that fall over -4.23% on Tuesday, amounting to a one-week price decrease of less than -1.99%.
+Raytheon Technologies Corporation [NYSE: RTX] stock went on a downward path that fall over -0.22% on Tuesday, amounting to a one-week price increase of more than 1.70%.
 The company report on July 5, 2022 that Raytheon Technologies to release second quarter results on July 26, 2022.

 3 Tiny Stocks Primed to Explode